 Discovering your Cat Has a Bladder Stone

-Cats with bladder stones tend to have the classical symptoms of feline lower urinary tract disease: straining to urinate, bloody urine, urinating in unusual places, genital licking.
-At some point in the course of testing to pursue these symptoms, a radiograph is taken and a stone or group of stones is seen in the urinary bladder.
+Cats with bladder stones tend to have the classical symptoms of feline lower urinary tract disease: straining to urinate, bloody urine, urinating in unusual places, and genital licking.
+At some point in the course of testing to pursue these symptoms, a radiograph is taken, and a stone or group of stones is seen in the urinary bladder.
 Alternatively, as mentioned, the cat might have a documented urinary tract infection, with or without symptoms.
 If urine cultures are still positive after a routine antibiotic course, it is prudent to look for a reason why.
-A bladder stone is a common explanation for not resolving the infection. so imaging (radiography or ultrasound) might be recommended and then stone is discovered.
+A bladder stone is a common explanation for not resolving the infection, so imaging (radiography or ultrasound) might be recommended, and then a stone is discovered.
 Or the cat may have no symptoms whatsoever and the stones are discovered when radiographs are taken for some other reason.

 Why do Cats Develop Calcium Oxalate Bladder Stones?

 About 25 years or so ago, cats virtually never developed calcium oxalate bladder stones.
 Cat bladder stones could reliably be assumed to be made of struvite (a matrix of ammonium-magnesium-phosphate).
 In those days, feline lower urinary tract symptoms were generally thought to be caused by struvite crystals in urine and feline lower urinary tract symptoms were extremely common.
 The pet food industry responded by acidifying cat foods to prevent crystals from developing.
 In a way, it worked.
 Feline lower urinary tract symptoms declined.
 Male cats with struvite urinary blockages became far less common.
-The trade off was that calcium oxalate bladder stones began to develop.
+The trade-off was that calcium oxalate bladder stones began to develop.
 Acidifying the body leads to an acid urine pH and more calcium loss into the urine, both factors in the development of a calcium oxalate stone.